"author": { "@id": "JuneKamath103" } }

 2. During this exercise, do validate the placement of instructions and prompt texts and ensure that they map as effectively in the localized version.

-Best Practice 4: Using the Right Imagery and Icons
+Best Practice 4: Using Universally Recognized Imagery and Icons

-Even though you are addressing the employees of the same organization in different countries, it is important to use the images and icons that are truly global.
+Even though you are addressing the employees of the same organization in different countries, it is important to select images and icons that are universally understood to avoid misinterpretation.
 Otherwise, the learners will miss what they convey or get an altogether different meaning (not what you had planned).

 Tips

-1. During the development of the master eLearning course, identify these aspects (images and icons) and ensure that they are either truly global or maintain a tracker that you can use to identify equivalent instances in respective languages.
+1. During the development of the master eLearning course, identify these aspects (images and icons) and ensure global imagery or maintain a tracker that you can use to identify equivalent instances in respective languages.

 2. At the beginning, do identify any acronyms or any specific terms that would not be translated into the respective languages.
 Maintain this list for an easy validation.